gw3uws/SRSLog/README.md

 Installation:

--Clone the github directory into a folder on a server running PHP >5 and MySQL -Import my SQL tables into your server using PHPMyAdmin -Edit srslog/users/connect.php to match your MySQL server login
+-Clone the github directory into a folder on a server running PHP >5 and MySQL -Import my SQL tables into your server using PHPMyAdmin (there's an import script in the database folder) -Edit srslog/users/connect.php to match your MySQL server login